KomodoPlatform/NotaryNodes/notarynodes/thegaltmines/readme.md

 **Current Server:** North America Region

-**Election 2019:** We are not going to run for additional nodes this year.
-We will continue to maintain our NA Node to the best of our ability for the next season.
+**Election 2019:** We are not going to run for additional nodes this year we are in the top half for our existing node.
+We will continue to maintain our existing NA Node to the best of our ability for the coming season.

 We will maintain our existing pubkey/privkey pair as wallet resets are working fine.

 **pubkey:** 031bea28bec98b6380958a493a703ddc3353d7b05eb452109a773eefd15a32e421